March 9, 2020

 Autonomous, flexible, collaborative work practices.
 Avoiding prescriptive mandates and giving employees the freedom to create their best path to the right results.

 Connecting work to goals with transparency and trust.
-Helping all employees understand why their work matters by transparently communicating how their work aligns to strategic goals and outcomes—and then trusting them to do the right work.
+Helping all employees understand why their work matters by transparently communicating how their work aligns to strategic business goals and outcomes—and then trusting them to do the right work.

 The policies, practices, and technologies companies provide can reinforce or disrupt a culture of trust and accountability.
 Great work can only happen when people have the right technology, are connected to each other regardless of physical location, have the freedom to create and innovate, and know that their work matters.